iotaledger/tips/text/0020-bech32-address-format/0020-bech32-address-format.md

 - The Kerl hash function also requires ternary input.
 Further, it is slow and provides no error-detection guarantees.
 - It does not support the addition of version or type information to distinguish between different kinds of addresses with the same length.

-All of these points are addressed in the Bech32 format introduced in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki): In addition to the usage of the human-friendly Base32 encoding with an optimized character set, it implements a [BCH code](https://en.wikipedia.org/wiki/BCH_code) that _guarantees detection_ of any error affecting at most 4 characters and has less than a 1 in 10<sup>9</sup> chance of failing to detect more errors.
+All of these points are addressed in the Bech32 format introduced in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki): In addition to the usage of the human-friendly Base32 encoding with an optimized character set, it implements a [BCH code](https://en.wikipedia.org/wiki/BCH_code) that _guarantees detection_ of any error affecting at most four characters and has less than a 1 in 10<sup>9</sup> chance of failing to detect more errors.

 This RFC proposes a simple and extendable binary serialization for the two address types that is then Bech32 encoded to provide a unique appearance for human-facing applications such as wallets.